Arlene036/strategy-based-search-agent/README.md

 ## Usage

+First, fill in all the API required, but only OpenAI API is necessary.
 Set up a FastAPI application that handles search queries using a search agent and rewrite agent, leveraging Langchain, Langserve, and various API keys for functionality.

 ```{bash}